 Sonet joined the Brain Imaging Research Center in 2011 after graduating with her BA in psychology from Hendrix College in Conway, Arkansas.
+She currently serves as Research and MRI Coordinator for the BIRC.
+Her duties include coordination of the adolescent and adult female trauma studies; data collection through both written forms and MRI scanning; as well regulatory document preparation and submission, and maintenance and paradigm testing on the scanner.
 Her undergraduate experience prepared her well for her responsibilities, as she was able to conduct her own research which she presented at the National Conference for Undergraduate Research in 2008 and the Arkansas Symposium for Psychology Students in 2009.
 She additionally served as one of four student coordinators when Hendrix hosted ASPS in 2010.
-She recently finished a Master’s in Clinical and Translational Sciences from the UAMS Graduate School, where her thesis work examined the possible relationship between family dynamics and therapeutic outcomes in assaulted adolescents.
-She currently serves as lead Research and MRI Coordinator for the BIRC, leading the implementation and coordination of all studies conducted by the Brain Imaging Research Center, maintaining regulatory compliance documents and records, and overseeing operation of the MRI scanner.
+She recently finished a Master’s in Clinical and Translational Sciences from the UAMS Graduate School.
+She looks forward to applying what she learns in her graduate work to her job with the BIRC.

 Dr. Lisa Brents received bachelor’s degrees in biology and chemistry from Henderson State University in 2008 before joining the UAMS Department of Pharmacology and Toxicology as a graduate student.
 In her doctoral studies, she investigated the pharmacology of two emerging drugs of abuse that are often found in “synthetic cannabis,” JWH-018 and JWH-073, and have marijuana-like effects when smoked, inhaled or ingested.
 Dr. Brents joined the BIRC as a NIDA T32 Postdoctoral Fellow soon after defending her doctoral thesis in January 2013.
 Her primary research interest involves understanding the determinants of maternal drug use and how prenatal and postpartum drug abuse and addiction affect maternal behavior and offspring well-being.
 Along these lines, Dr. Brents has a particular interest in understanding how the endocannabinoid system is involved in normative and altered motivational drives, such as maternal behavior, addictions and obesity.